 Stage: Anger (an absurd amount of it)

-Gon goes through the stage of anger once again, but this time, after finally accepting Kite truly is dead, the amount of anger toward Pitou is so huge that made Gon level up to level a trillion.
-All the conditions were met to awaken this power and the amount of hate and anger was so absurd that Gon simply didn’t care if that was his end.
-As long as he could completely obliterate Pitou from the face of the Earth he will comes to terms with his suicidal decision.
+Gon goes through the stage of anger once again, but this time, after finally accepting Kite indeed is dead, the amount of anger toward Pitou is so vast that made Gon level up to level a trillion.
+All the conditions were met to awaken this power, and the amount of hate and anger was so absurd that Gon didn’t care if that was his end.
+As long as he could completely obliterate Pitou from the face of the Earth, he will come to terms with his suicidal decision.

-Thanks to Killua and Alluka, Gon came back from certain dead and was able to reach the final stage, acceptance.
-Although in this case is completely different because Kite didn’t actually died, he well….ummmmm….turned into a little girl.
+Thanks to Killua and Alluka, Gon came back from certain death and was able to reach the final stage, acceptance.
+Although in this case is completely different because Kite didn’t die, he well….turned into a little girl.

-Gon going through all grief stages to reach his transformation were so amazingly builded that when it happened on episode 131 it simply was a masterpiece.
-It didn’t happened because plot convenience (I’m looking at your Fairy Tail!!!), it happened because everything build to that point.
+Gon going through all grief stages to reach his transformation was so amazingly built that when it happened in episode 131, it was a masterpiece.
+It didn’t occur because plot convenience (I’m looking at your Fairy Tail!!!), it happened because everything builds to that point.
 What do you think?
 Leave a comment with your thoughts and theories.
 Would love to discuss details I didn’t see.